Upperclass Housing Application Process

 Resources & information about our housing application process for sophomores, juniors & seniors

 Information provided below will cover the following topics.
-Please be sure to familiarize yourself with this information and contact the Campus Living and Community Development office should you have any questions.
+Please be sure to familiarize yourself with this information and contact the Housing and Residence Life office should you have any questions.

-Beginning on February 10, 2016 at 8 a.m., we will open what is called the “opt-in process” on our Residence website for the three different selection processes we will be running: (1) Houses, Apartments and Rector Village, (2) Substance-Free Upperclass Halls, and (3) Upperclass Halls.
+Beginning on February 15, 2019 at 4 p.m., we will open what is called the “opt-in process” on our Residence website.
 Residence allows us to simply make these processes available to students without requiring you to fill out an application.
 Only students who are currently enrolled at DePauw are eligible for this process.
 Students who have applied to study abroad in the Fall are not eligible for these processes.
 In addition, these processes are only for those students who intend to live in University-owned housing in the Fall.
-Students who plan on living in their Greek Chapter houses in the Fall should not participate in this process.
+Students who plan on living in their Greek Chapter houses in the Fall should indicate on the Intention that they will be residing with their chapter for the Fall semester.
 Once you have been placed in housing, there is a $250 contract breakage fee if you choose not to live in University-owned housing.
 For a full timeline of the Upperclass Housing Application process, click here.

 Opting-in and Forming a Group